The Complete Writer

 - Amazon has a spellchecker.
 Even though you think your manuscript is perfect after the ten proofreadings you’ve gone through, and even though the spellchecker flags exotic place names or unusual proper names, it will catch typos that you missed!
 Every time.
 Be sure to look at the spellchecker’s results and go through each item.

-- You can read it online in Amazon’s online Kindle reader; or
+a.
+You can read it online in Amazon’s online Kindle reader; or

-- You can download a Kindle reader to your computer, download the .mobi file, and read the thing in your terminal.
+b.
+You can download a Kindle reader to your computer, download the .mobi file, and read the thing in your terminal.

 Your best choice, hands-down, is to download the Kindle reader, then download the .mobi file and read it in your resident Kindle reader.